Datsun 240z Vs 280z: Which One Is Best?

 Unfortunately, the 70’s era-steel hasn’t done these cars any favors with resisting the dreaded tin-worm, so we highly recommend you give any purchases you’re considering a thorough inspection.
 If you can find one with little to no rust, it’s undoubtedly going to be a superb purchase.
 If you’re lucky enough to already own one, then congratulations!

 It’s been an incredible ride for the Fairlady family, and have Nissan continued growing strong after the S30 chassis.
-Since then, we’ve had the 280ZX, 300ZX, 350Z and then the 370Z which is still rolling out of showrooms worldwide to the present day.
+Since then, we’ve had the 280ZX, 300ZX, 350Z, 370Z, and then the 400Z which started rolling out of showrooms worldwide just recently.

 We hope this article has provided you with everything you need to know about these awesome Datsuns, but please feel free to let us know if you’d like us to add some additional information.